thunwal/bioinvasionanalysis/README.md

 # bioinvasionanalysis

-> [!NOTE]\
-> This project is under development.

 ## About this project

-This script is intended to support the analysis of the spatio-temporal dispersal dynamics of a non-native species.
-Given a cost raster and presence point data, it enables you to:
+**This project is intended to support the analysis of the spatio-temporal dispersal dynamics of a potentially multiple-introduced non-native species without prior knowledge of population structure.
+Given a cost surface and presence data, it delineates potentially distinct populations and calculates the expansion rate for each population.**

-- Reconstruct possible dispersal pathways.
-- Isolate potentially independent populations.
-- (work in progress) Calculate the annual expansion rate for each population.

-After thinning the presence data to the raster resolution, the script creates sequential least-cost paths connecting each presence point with the least costly to reach presence point which was known in the previous year.

-The costliest paths are subsequently removed to isolate groups of connected paths and points, and for each group of presence points, the expansion rate is calculated by regressing accumulated distance against time.
+After thinning the presence data to the raster resolution, retaining the earliest observation per cell, the script sequentially creates least-cost paths in annual time steps connecting each observation with the nearest earlier observation based on accumulated cost.
+High-cost paths are subsequently removed, based on a configurable threshold, to isolate groups of connected paths and nearby points (populations).
+For each population, the expansion rate is calculated by regressing the cumulative distance of observations to the first observation against time.

+For the creation of least-cost paths I implement the *Graph* module of the [scikit-image](https://scikit-image.org/docs/stable/api/skimage.graph.html) package.
+I also provide an alternative solution for least-cost modelling based on ArcPy in this repository in the form of the two scripts `arcgis_distacc` and `arcgis_optpaths`, but these are not yet seamlessly integrated and outcommented for this reason.
+To use them, a valid ArcGIS Pro license is required.

 ## Future development

-- Finish expansion rate calculation
-- Real script parametrization
-- Parameter to choose between open-source and ArcPy least-cost modelling
+- Parameter to choose between scikit-image and ArcPy based least-cost modelling?
+- Add more sensitivity tests, e.g. for the number of observations per population?
+- ...let me know your thoughts!

 ## Setting up the environment

-The following explanations refer to PyCharm Community Edition.

-### If you only use the open-source part:

 Create your own environment as you like.
-Make sure to install needed packages as to per the `requirements.txt` file.
+Make sure to install needed packages as to per the `requirements.txt` file (`pip install -f requirements.txt`).

-### If you use the ArcPy part:
+### If you want to use ArcPy scripts:

 Clone the default `arcgispro-py3` environment as it is not possible to install packages to the default environment.
 Follow [these](https://pro.arcgis.com/en/pro-app/3.0/arcpy/get-started/clone-an-environment.htm) steps.

-Add `Python.exe` from the newly created environment path as the project interpreter via `Settings > Project > Python Interpreter > Add Interpreter > Add Local Interpreter > Virtualenv environment > Existing`.
+PyCharm users may proceed as follows (I can't provide instructions for other IDEs): Add `Python.exe` from the newly created environment path as the project interpreter via `Settings > Project > Python Interpreter > Add Interpreter > Add Local Interpreter > Virtualenv environment > Existing`.
 Install required packages using `Settings > Project > Python Interpreter` as to per the `requirements.txt` file.

 ## Input

-The following data is needed to run this script:

-- Presence data as point data in GPKG format with an attribute containing the year of observation.
+- Presence point data in GPKG format containing the year and place name of observation.
-- Cost raster in GeoTIFF format containing the cost of moving through each cell.
+- Cost surface in GeoTIFF format representing the cost of moving through each cell.
   - Note that the cells must have a square shape (equal side lengths).

 ## Output

-- `{run}.gpkg` Contains sequential least-cost paths and grouped presence data.
+- `{run}.gpkg` Sequential least-cost paths and presence data assigned to populations.
-- `{run}_expansion_rates_plot_data.csv` Data needed to regress distance against time.
+- `{run}_cumulative_distances.csv` Cumulative distances per year for all populations.
-- `{run}_expansion_rates_results.csv` Expansion rates of all populations.
+- `{run}_expansion_rates.csv` Expansion rates for all populations.
-- `{run}_sensitivity_test` Results after testing cost thresholds to isolate populations.
+- `{run}_sensitivity_test.csv` Sensitivity test of the threshold's effect on the number of populations.

 ## Running the script

-Enter your parameters in the first code block of `main.py` and run the script.
+Enter your parameters in `params.py` and run the `main.py` script.

-Parameters:

-- `workdir_path` Working directory from where input is loaded from and output is written to.
-- `presence_name` File and layer name of your presence point data (GPKG).
-- `cost_name` File name of your cost raster (GeoTIFF).
-- `run` Distinct name for the script run.
-Existing data with the same name will be overwritten.
-- `year_field` Name of the presence data field containing the observation year.
-- `start_year` First year to be included in the analysis.
-- `end_year` Last year to be included in the analysis.